Paul Abberley

-Paul Andrew Abberley (born March 1959) is the chief executive of Charles Stanley Group since December 19, 2014.
+Paul Andrew Abberley (born March 1959) is the chief executive of Charles Stanley Group since 19 December 2014.
 Previously, he was the chief investment officer at Charles Stanley & Co.
 Limited since June 2014.
 Before that, he was head of investments at Aviva Investors and the chairman and CEO at Fischer Francis Trees & Watts UK Limited.

+Education

 Abberley is a graduate of Keble College, Oxford and holds an MA in philosophy, politics and economics.